danieltanyi/Ultimate_Java_part1_Fundamentals/README.md

 * Common errors
 * Debugging
 * Packaging
+# Ultimate Java Part2: Object-oriented Programming
+OOP (Object-oriented Programing) is a methodology or a paradigm to design a program using classes and objects.
+(I used this paradigm to improved on my Mortgage calculator project)(Important!)
-# Programming Paradigms
+# Others Programming Paradigms
 * Procedural
 * Funtional (Important!)
-* Object-Oriented (I used this paradigm to improved on my Mortgage calculator project)(Important!) is a methodology or a paradigm to design a program using classes and objects.
 * Event-driven
 * Logic
 * Aspect-oriented